Michael S. Smith (interior designer): White House makeover

 In 2008, Barack and Michelle Obama appointed Smith to redecorate the residential quarters of the White House.
 During this project, Smith worked with Michelle Obama and White House curator William Allman to select art on-loan from museums to be displayed in private quarters and elsewhere.

 In February 2010, President Obama appointed him a member of the Committee for the Preservation of the White House.
 Smith's makeover of the Oval Office was revealed to the public in late August 2010.
 Dominated by shades of taupe and beige, the designer redecorated the bookcases with Native American baskets and ceramics from the National Museum of the American Indian and installed "a rug woven with quotations from Martin Luther King Jr., John F. Kennedy and others; two fawn-colored cotton-rayon sofas; two elegant midnight-blue lamps by Christopher Spitzmiller; and an extremely contemporary mica coffee table from Roman Thomas, a New York furnituremaker".

 Smith has authored several books on interior design including: The Curated House: Creating Style, Beauty, and Balance, Building Beauty: The Alchemy of Design, Kitchens and Baths, Houses, and Elements of Style.

 Personal life

-He lived in Madrid, Spain, with his partner, United States Ambassador to Spain, James Costos.
-Currently Smith and Costos reside in the Bel Air neighborhood of Los Angeles and in Palm Springs, California.
+Smith lived in Madrid, Spain, with his partner James Costos, who served as United States Ambassador to Spain.
+Smith and Costos currently reside in the Bel Air neighborhood of Los Angeles and in Palm Springs, California.